codewithriza/MoodTracker/README.md

 5. **Voice-Based Mood Analyzer**

    - Install the required dependencies for the Voice-Based Mood Analyzer.
-   - Clone or download the project repository.
+   - If you've already cloned or downloaded the project repository, there's no need to do it again.
+The given command below
       ```bash
         git clone https://github.com/CODEWITHRIZA/MoodTracker.git
    - Navigate to the root folder of the project.